A Fine and Private Place (film): Development

 Paul Watson was a documentary filmmaker who had written the script.
 His agent sent a copy to Bryan Forbes, head of EMI Films, who greenlit the film and announced it as part of his slate in August 1969.
 Forbes said it was "a very good script" and that Watson "came to me with a very good pedigree at the BBC".
-It was one of several films Forbes financed from inexperienced directors (some of these out worked well, others badly).
+It was one of several films Forbes financed from inexperienced directors (some of these worked out well, others badly).
 Forbes later wrote in his memoirs he felt Watson's "enthusiasm and approach merited the risk; the screenplay contained all the ingredients for a compelling film and I gave him the go-ahead."

 According to Forbes, the fee of Nanette Newman, who was Forbes' wife, was £5,000, while Woodward "who was very hot at the time" was paid £10,000.
 Newman had just completed The Raging Moon written and directed by Forbes.

 Shooting

 Production began in Tintagel, Cornwall on 15 April 1970.
 The plan was to film for nine days at Lanhydrock House, and also at Assize Hall, with filming to be completed at Elstree Studios.
 Watson claimed he quit before the first day of the shoot but was persuaded to return.

-Watson later said he had "a good script and a wonderful cameraman... but everyone else was complete bitches."
+Watson later said he had "a good script and a wonderful cameraman... but everyone else were complete bitches."
 He claimed Nanette Newman never learned how to ride a horse despite having months to do so, and that Bryan Forbes rewrote the script.
 He also said his producer was more of a production manager - "this was his pension...
-Bryan thought it was a good idea to put the young with the old but it was a disaster, we didnt speak the same language at all."
+Bryan thought it was a good idea to put the young with the old but it was a disaster, we didn't speak the same language at all."